mukrop/name-constraints-tests/report.md

 Furthermore, according to [bug 895063](https://bugzilla.mozilla.org/show_bug.cgi?id=895063), NSS does not constrain IPs in common names when no subject alternative name is present.
 This was, however, not tested by the provided test suite.

-**Secuirty repercussion:** Since certificates with DNS name in CN are still used, one could potentially abuse not constraining the common name by issuing a "valid" certificate by a constrained institutional authority for a third party domain.
+**Security repercussion:** Since certificates with DNS name in CN are still used, one could potentially abuse not constraining the common name by issuing a "valid" certificate by a constrained institutional authority for a third party domain.

 **Recommended action:** Inspect whether NSS checks for DNS constraint compliance in common name -- either add a new test case for this or close [bug 552346](https://bugzilla.mozilla.org/show_bug.cgi?id=552346).